CtrlK

 Distinctiveness Conflict Risk

-The term 'accessibility audit' is somewhat specific to a niche domain, but without concrete actions or clear triggers, it could overlap with general accessibility skills, testing skills, or frontend development skills.
+The term 'accessibility audit' is somewhat specific to a niche domain, but without concrete actions or clear triggers, it could overlap with general accessibility skills or testing tools.
+The category mention provides some context.

 2 / 3